trallard/cfep/cfep-26.md

 ## Abstract

 This CFEP proposes a policy for how to spend unrestricted conda-forge project funds.
-It aims to provide a set of transparent principles and guidelines for decision-making around the transparent use of and administration of these funds, ensuring that they are used in a way that benefits the conda-forge community.
+It aims to provide a set of principles and guidelines for decision-making around the transparent use of and administration of these funds, ensuring that they are used in a way that benefits the conda-forge community.